 Higher Ground, Ducie Street Warehouse, Manchester, M1 2TP – Visit Now

 Higher Ground seems to have appeared from nowhere to become one of the leading forces in the Manchester food scene.
-Fresh from a brief stint at the excellent-but-near-impossible-to-find Kampus, via a stunning meal at the launch of now semi-cancelled Manchester Food and Drink Festival 2020 (though it’s back in full force next April, if everything goes well), now they’ve found a forever home at the excellent Ducie Street Warehouse.
-On Friday and Saturday evenings, at least (first sitting at 5.30 pm, second at 8 pm).
+Fresh from a brief stint at the excellent-but-near-impossible-to-find Kampus, via a stunning meal at the launch of now semi-cancelled Manchester Food and Drink Festival 2020 (though it’s back in full force next April, if everything goes well), now they’ve found a potential forever home at the excellent Ducie Street Warehouse.
+On Friday and Saturday evenings throughout October, November and December (first sitting at 5.30 pm, second at 8 pm).

 A journey through seasonal, locally-sourced produce

 But, of course, quality like this doesn’t appear out of the blue.
 They have strong links to the peerless Where The Light Gets In Head, most notably with its former head chef Joseph Otway in charge of the kitchen, and that’s the kind of experience this is, albeit tweaked for a city centre audience, not a million miles from the likes of Erst.
 It’s a journey through seasonal, locally-sourced produce, put together in a way that seems familiar but elevated to new heights.

 It’s located towards the rear of the glorious Ducie Street Warehouse, away from the laptop-clicking workers looking for a semi-office feel, in a spacious, elegant room blessed with plenty of natural light.
 It’s hard to think of a front-of-house team quite as skilled and likeable as Higher Ground – they know their onions, undeniably so, but there’s no pomp or prissiness, more like a close friend delighted to paint a picture about a new meal they’ve created.